Located in North Philadelphia and opening in 1909

 to be constructed.

-ballpark had a capacity of 23,000 that consisted of a doubled
+Inside, the ballpark had a seating capacity of

-lower grandstand and extended down the foul lines.
-The capacity
+bases.
+The lower grandstand extended down the lines

 could be increased by 10,000 by allowing fans to stand in an area in